mjordan/riprap/README.md

 * Query an external utility or service to get the digest of the current resource.
 A plugin that queries a Fedora API Specification-compliant repository, `app:riprap:plugin:fetchdigest:from:fedoraapi`, and is configured in `config/services.yaml`.
 * Persist data (e.g., to a RDBMS, to the Fedora repository, etc.) after performing a fixity check on each Fedora resource.
 A plugin to persist fixity events to a relational database, `app:riprap:plugin:persist:to:database`, already exists and is configured in `config/services.yaml`.
 * Execute after performing a fixity check on each Fedora resource.
 Two plugins of this type are available: a plugin that sends an email on failure, `app:riprap:plugin:postvalidate:mailfailures`, and a (not yet complete) plugin that will be able to migrate fixity events from a legacy system (in this case, Fedora 3.x AUDIT data).
 Both plugins are confiured in `config/services.yaml`.

+### Message queue listener

+Riprap will also be able to listen to an ActiveMQ queue and generate corresponding fixity events for newly added or updated resources.
+Not implemented yet.

 ### Security